 Programs & Services

-Our Partners in Caring (PIC) Program helps to fund respite care for people who are taking care of family members or friends with Alzheimer’s disease or other forms of dementia*.
+The Caregiver Respite Program (formerly known as Partners in Caring) helps to fund respite care for people who are taking care of family members or friends with Alzheimer’s disease or other forms of dementia*.
 Caregivers need a break and we’re here to help!

 How it Works